renoki-co/befriended/readme.md

 $user->isBlocking($page);
 ```

+Same as the follow feature, if you try to block, unblock or checking if the model is blocking another model will always return `false` if the `CanBeBlocked` and `Blockable` are not implemented correctly.

 # Filtering content
 Filtering content is what this packages makes it happen to be BE-AU-TIFUL.
 When querying for your results, you can use the `CanFilterFollowingModels` and `CanFilterBlockedModels` scopes.